CHuiV123/AIpowered_PowerpointPresentationGeneration/README.md

 This is a project to generate Powerpoint Presentation utilizing the power of Generative AI.
 Current project is compatible with windows's PC that has locally installed PowerPoint.

+Pre-requisite:
+1️⃣ Get python installed in your pc if you have not already done so.

+2️⃣ Install git in your pc (if you do not have one).

+3️⃣ Open up command prompt, cd into desktop using the command "cd desktop", create a folder using the command "mkdir PowerPoint_App".
+    Next, cd into the folder you have just created using "cd Powerpoint_App").
+    Then, git clone this repository by running git clone "https://github.com/CHuiV123/AIpowered_PowerpointPresentationGeneration.git".

+4️⃣ Run pip install -r requirements.txt to install all the dependencies.

 How to run (Windows):

 1️⃣ Double-click start application.bat to start the backend and frontend.